freebasic/fbc/doc/fbchkdoc/readme.txt

     Typical usage:
         $ ./getindex -web
-        $ ./delextra -web -svn
+        $ ./delextra -web -git

     This utility will delete (or remove) the extra *.wakka files in the cache directory not present in the PageIndex for the wiki.
 Type './delextra' without any command line arguments to see a full list of options.

     When pages are deleted from the wiki, old file names will persist in the cache directories.
 Use this utility to purge deleted wiki pages.
-Pass "-svn" on the command line to use "svn rm" instead of FreeBASIC's built-in KILL statement.
+Pass "-git" on the command line to use "git rm" instead of FreeBASIC's built-in KILL statement.